Landing on the front wheel

 1° Lower the front wheel slightly and crouch back behind the handlebars to get extra torque.
 This compresses the rear tyre on the edge.

-2° Pull yourself on the bars and spring into extension, thrusting your hips and shoulders forward while standing on your front pedal.
+2° Release the rear brake and pull yourself on the bars to spring into extension, thrusting your hips and shoulders forward.

-3° Only release the rear brake to finish up your jump impulse with a strong pedal kick.
+3° Finish up your jump impulse and body acceleration with a strong pedal kick.
 This firm quarter crank turn propels you off the edge.

 4° Use the bike as a tilting bridge, extend your arms and push on the handlebars to force the front wheel to touch down as soon as possible.